 Video On-Demand (VOD) platforms are replacing traditional over-the-air television programming in recent years.
 For instance, YouTube is replacing TV broadcasts and Netflix is replacing movie rental brick-and-mortar stores.
 These VOD platforms provide users with the freedom to watch, browse and access a range of video topics in a matter of seconds.

-We are familiar with YouTube and Netflix, but what does VoD mean and how did it evolve over time to make floods of heavy data (particularly videos) readily accessible?
+You might be familiar with YouTube and Netflix, but might not have heard of business related platforms such as Brightcove, VIDIZMO, IBM Cloud Video etc. What does VOD mean and how did it evolve over time to make floods of heavy data (particularly videos) readily accessible?

 Britannica defines Video on Demand as, “a technology for delivering video content, such as movies and television shows, directly to individual customers for immediate viewing, regardless of broadcast schedules.”